Prerequisites

 - One of:

-- A Linux host (Ubuntu 22.04+ or Debian 12+) with
+- A Linux host (x86_64) with

-- A Linux host (Ubuntu 22.04+ or Debian 12+) with
+- A Linux host (x86_64) with

 Steps

-Generate an executor API key
+Connect an executor

-Deploy a node
+Deploy your first node

 - Target — pick the executor you just connected, then a chain, network, client, and version.
+The wizard offers only what your executor supports, so every combination here is one it can run.

 - Resources — accept the per-network defaults, or override CPU / RAM / disk.